MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/syllabus.md

 There is a resit for the course (100% weight).

 The mid-term and final exams are all based on coding questions, which are designed to test your knowledge in different parts of the data science pipeline.
-We will provide scripts during the exams with instructions.
+We will provide Jupyter notebooks during the exams with instructions.
-Then, the scripts that you handed in will be auto-graded with test cases using the [nbgrader package](https://nbgrader.readthedocs.io/en/stable/index.html).
+Then, the notebooks that you handed in will be auto-graded with test cases using the [nbgrader package](https://nbgrader.readthedocs.io/en/stable/index.html).
-We will provide mock-up exam scripts and test cases for you to practice.
+We will provide mock-up exam notebooks and test cases for you to practice.

 :::{warning}
 We are still working with the ICT team to figure out if it is possible to allow students to have access to some API websites (e.g., pandas, numpy, scipy) during the exams.